quail-ink/docs.quail.ink/docs/writer/widget-settings.md

 > It may take a few seconds to apply the new styles.

+Discussing how to customize widget styles with CSS is beyond the scope of this document.
+If you need help, feel free to join our [developer community](https://discord.gg/FWrJ8bwhwe).

 ## Sample CSS Code

 Here are some sample CSS code snippets for customizing the widget.
 Feel free to copy and paste them into the editor.